Request a Free Quote for This Product:

 - Construction industry – Neoprene is widely used throughout this industry thanks to its high tensile strength, excellent ozone resistance, remarkable weathering performance, and low compression set.
 It’s commonly used in elevator astragals; bridge and highway seals; custom window gaskets; neoprene window seals; and more.

-- Fenestration Industry – Neoprene is regularly used for neoprene setting blocks, doors and sensitive seals, as well as window seals with a locking strip.
+- Fenestration Industry – Neoprene is regularly used for doors and sensitive seals, as well as window seals with a locking strip.

 - Mass transportation industry – Neoprene sponge meets the exceptionally high Smoke-Flame-Toxicity requirements of the mass transportation industry.